East India Company: Expansion throughout Asia

-Within the first two decades of the 17th century, the Dutch East India Company or Vereenigde Oostindische Compagnie, (VOC) was the wealthiest commercial operation in the world with 50,000 employees worldwide and a private fleet of 200 ships.
-It specialised in the spice trade and gave its shareholders 40% annual dividend.
+Within the first two decades of the 17th century, the Dutch East India Company or Vereenigde Oostindische Compagnie (VOC) was the wealthiest commercial operation in the world with 50,000 employees worldwide and a private fleet of 200 ships.
+It specialised in the spice trade and gave its shareholders a 40% annual dividend.
 The British East India Company was fiercely competitive with the Dutch and French throughout the 17th and 18th centuries over spices from the Spice Islands.
 Some spices, at the time, could only be found on these islands, such as nutmeg and cloves; and they could bring profits as high as 400 per cent from one voyage.
 The tension was so high between the Dutch and the British East Indies Trading Companies that it escalated into at least four Anglo-Dutch wars: 1652–1654, 1665–1667, 1672–1674 and 1780–1784.

-Competition arose in 1635 when Charles I granted a trading licence to Sir William Courteen, which permitted the rival Courteen association to trade with the east at any location in which the EIC had no presence.
+Competition arose in 1635 when Charles I granted a trading licence to Sir William Courteen, which permitted the rival Courteen association to trade with the East at any location in which the EIC had no presence.
 In an act aimed at strengthening the power of the EIC, King Charles II granted the EIC (in a series of five acts around 1670) the rights to autonomous territorial acquisitions, to mint money, to command fortresses and troops and form alliances, to make war and peace, and to exercise both civil and criminal jurisdiction over the acquired areas.

 In 1689, a Mughal fleet commanded by Sidi Yaqub attacked Bombay.
-After a year of resistance the EIC surrendered in 1690, and the company sent envoys to Aurangzeb's camp to plead for a pardon.
+After a year of resistance, the EIC surrendered in 1690, and the company sent envoys to Aurangzeb's camp to plead for a pardon.
 The company's envoys had to prostrate themselves before the emperor, pay a large indemnity, and promise better behaviour in the future.
 The emperor withdrew his troops, and the company subsequently re-established itself in Bombay and set up a new base in Calcutta.